-check-creds
+# check-creds

-check-creds
+## check-creds

-This is a stand-alone utility to help verify entries in creds.json.
+This is a stand-alone utility to help verify entries in `creds.json`.

-The command does a trivia operation to verify credentials.
+The command does a trivial operation to verify credentials.
 If successful, a list of zones will be output (which may be an empty list).
 If the credentials or other problems prevent this operation from executing, the exit code will be non-zero and hopefully verbose error messages will be output.

 Syntax: